Kawasaki Brute Force 300 Problems – What to Do with Them

 Compromised Transmission Knocking noise in transmission Call the dealer

-Problem – 1: Fire Hazards
+Problem 1: Fire Hazards

 Fire Hazards

-Gas leakage onto the bike’s engine’s hot parts is the problem’s prime source.
 This leakage could cause explosions after reaching the ignition point.
 Though the company warned about a fire hazard in the product’s manual, they recalled the bike to sort out the problem.

 Possible Solution

-Kawaski recalled around 20000 units of Brute Force 300 in September 2017 to repair the bike.
+Kawasaki recalled around 20000 units of Brute Force 300 in September 2017 to repair the bike.
 Kawasaki received around 260 reports of fuel leakage from carb or fuel tap.
 So, they suggested immediately stopping using the bike and taking it to the dealer.
 You should also contact your dealer to inspect the quad bike.

-Problem – 2: Electric Starter Button Failure
+Problem 2: Electric Starter Button Failure

-A faulty electric starter button is another problem in Kawasaki BF 300.
+A faulty electric starter button is another problem in the Kawasaki BF 300.
 In this four-wheeler, you may find it challenging to use the buttons as they are prone to stick.
-As a result, you may get into trouble starting the ATV; especially it would be annoying if you are in a hurry.
+As a result, you may get into trouble starting the ATV; it would be especially annoying if you are in a hurry.

 Possible Solution

-Problem – 3: Acceleration Issues
+Problem 3: Acceleration Issues

 Acceleration Issues